 Master of Sacred Theology

 The program leading to the Master of Sacred Theology degree is open to those who have graduated from a standard three-year seminary program and hold the degree of Master of Divinity or its equivalent.
 The STM is designed to provide opportunity for additional and advanced studies in the theological disciplines in preparation for Christian service and advanced theological study.

 To enable students to:

-- exegete the Hebrew and Greek texts of the Bible
+- demonstrate the ability to exegete the Hebrew and Greek texts of the Bible